 You could probably stand to strengthen your core, too.
 "The hip flexors attach to the front of the spine and cross over the front of the hip, so if your core is inactive, then you will either slouch or hyperextend into your low back, creating more tension in the hip flexors and less activity in the glutes," says Heffron.
-Same problem; different trigger.
+Same problem, different trigger.

-The Worst Exercises for Your Hip Flexors
+The Worst Exercises for Hip Flexor Pain

 These kinds of moves are called static stretches, which are exercises without any sort of dynamic movement.
 "Think of stretching a rubber band for a long period of time.
 As it stays stretched, it starts to lose its elasticity, so when you let go, it won't be as effective or stable," says Heffron.
 "Similarly, static stretching begins to decrease the elasticity and stability of the muscles."

 Strengthening your glutes and core, on the other hand, trains both muscle groups to fire efficiently, taking the pressure off your hip flexors without destabilizing them entirely.

-The Best Exercises for Your Hip Flexors
+The Best Exercises for Hip Flexor Pain

 A few notes: You want to go slow and controlled, really squeezing your core and glutes with each move to increase stability.
 Think "rehabilitation" over "workout."
 And while you're probably used to doing higher reps or holding a plank for longer than this prescribes, the squeeze-and-release happening here (called isometric contractions) helps build endurance in your muscles and recruits more muscle fibers to aid in stabilization, says Heffron.
 Translation: Work slow now, and when you're ready, you'll be able to effectively activate those glute and core muscles during fasting movements and more reps.
 (And if you still have hip flexor pain, try these yoga hip openers as well.)

-Lie on back, feet hip-width apart and flat on the floor, arms straight with palms flat on the floor.
+A. Lie on back, feet hip-width apart and flat on the floor, arms straight with palms flat on the floor.
 Tighten abs—you're aiming to hold this gentle contraction throughout the exercise while still breathing.

 Do 3 sets of 8

-Lie on back with arms extended in front of shoulders, pointing toward the ceiling.
+A. Lie on back with arms extended in front of shoulders, pointing toward the ceiling.
 Bring knees to a 90-degree angle.
 Tighten abs and press lower back into the floor.